Bola Tinubu: Presidency (2023–present)

 Tinubu constitutionally began his presidency on 29 May 2023.
-He was sworn in as President of Nigeria by the Chief Justice of Nigeria Olukayode Ariwoola at 10:41 AM (WAT) at an inauguration ceremony held in Eagle Square in Abuja.
-His government having cleared the legal hurdles of the opposition following the March election is generally accepted unopposed and has international legitimacy.
+He was sworn in as President of Nigeria by the Chief Justice Olukayode Ariwoola at 10:41 AM (WAT) at an inauguration ceremony held in Eagle Square in Abuja.
+His government, having cleared the legal hurdles of the opposition following the March election, is generally accepted unopposed and has international legitimacy.
 Several heads of state and government attended the swearing-in ceremony.
 Tinubu was conferred with the highest national honour of the Grand Commander of the Order of the Federal Republic by his predecessor Muhammadu Buhari, and Vice President Kashim Shettima with the second highest honour of the Grand Commander of the Order of the Niger on 25 May 2023.

+Economic reforms

 Tinubu in his inaugural address promulgated the removal of the government subsidy on fuel.
 The statement in his inaugural address caused initial panic buying and an overnight increase in prices at fuel pump stations in Nigeria.
 The national labour union NLC called for nationwide strike and protests over the increase in fuel price, which was later called off amidst ongoing negotiations with government representatives.
 The government subsidy on fuel consumption has caused a haemorrhage on the Nigerian public purse for decades and the removal was lauded as a positive development by the World Bank for the Nigerian economy.
 On 29 May 2023, Tinubu ended the costly subsidy of fuel that had previously existed in Nigeria, bringing privatization to the petroleum industry of Nigeria.
 The subsidy had cost the Nigerian government $10 billion per year at the time it was finally ended by Tinubu.